 In the rapidly expanding world of Intelligent Automation, finding the right mix of resources to plan and complete Robotic Process Automation (RPA) projects can be a challenge.
-Making decisions to have RPA project resources in-house or outsourced to a 3rd party involves a range of issues, including availability, options for staff augmentation during rapid growth, and what expert skill sets you want to invest to develop in-house and what skill sets it’s more efficient purchase from an 3rd party.
+Making decisions to have RPA project resources in-house or outsourced to a 3rd party involves a range of issues, including availability, options for staff augmentation during rapid growth, and what expert skill sets you to want to invest to develop in-house and what skill sets it’s more efficient purchase from a 3rd party.
 Managing overall project costs and responsiveness are also important considerations.

 iPollingTM Results Review

 Recently, Peeriosity’s iPollingTM was used by a Business Systems Analyst at a member company to better understand how peers are staffing RPA projects.
 Using this technology, the poll author was able to quickly gain insights into his issue, which he described as follows: